Ananda Ramayana: Ravana's abduction of Kausalya, Rama's mother

-Ravana once approached Brahma, inquiring him as to how his own death would come about.
+The opening canto or Saara Kanda describes Ravana as once approaching Brahma to inquire how his own death would come about.
 Brahma responded that the son of Kausalya and Dasharatha would be the cause of his death.
-Enraged, Ravana abducted Kausalya immediately prior to her wedding, and placed her in a box on a deserted island in the middle of the ocean.
+Enraged, Ravana immediately abducted Kausalya prior to her wedding, and placed her in a box on a deserted island in the middle of the ocean.

-The sage Narada described her whereabouts to Dasharatha, who then brought his army to the shore to rescue her.
-The army began to cross the ocean in boats, approaching the island of Kausalya's captivity.
-Hearing of Dasharatha's rescue attempt, Ravana sent his "rakshasa" (demon) army.
-In the ensuing battle, Dasharatha's army was annihilated, but Dasharatha escaped on a wooden plank, floating on the ocean for many days.

-Eventually, he landed on the island of Kausalya's captivity and chanced upon the box in which she was enclosed.
+The sage Narada described Kaushalya's whereabouts to Dasharatha, who sent his army by boats to rescue her from the island.
+Upon hearing about Dasharatha's rescue attempt, Ravana despatched his rakshasa (demon) army.
+In the ensuing battle, Dasharatha's army was annihilated, but Dasharatha escaped on a wooden plank.
+After floating on the ocean for many days, Dasharatha landed on the island of Kausalya's captivity and chanced upon the box in which she was enclosed.
 Narada and other sages quickly arrived and performed a wedding ceremony, after which Dasharatha and Kausalya were enclosed in the box.

-Unaware of these events, Ravana went to Brahma and told him that his prediction had been rendered false, as he had killed Dasharatha and was holding Kausalya captive in the box.
-Knowing that his words must always be true, Brahma had the box brought to his and Ravana's presence and opened.
+Unaware of these events, Ravana went to Brahma and boasted that Brahma's prediction had been rendered false, as Dasaratha had been killed and Kausalya was held captive.
+Knowing that his words must always be true, Brahma had the box brought to his and Ravana's presence.
 Seeing Dasharatha and Kausalya in the box, Ravana was humiliated and planned to kill them both, but his wife Mandodari persuaded him otherwise.
-Eventually, Dasharatha and Kausalya went to Ayodhya, where they lived happily.
-Eventually she gave birth to Rama.

-Ravana eventually returned to Gokarna to perform the intense tapas, which later earned him the boons from Brahma that made him invincible to everyone but humans.
-Thus Vishnu was later able to incarnate as Rama in order to defeat Ravana.
-But that story doesn't mention in Valmiki Ramayan or other Ramayana except for Ananda Ramayan and many scholars rejected that story.
+Dasharatha and Kausalya went to Ayodhya happily as a married couple, whereas Ravana returned to Gokarna to perform intense tapas, thereby earning boons from Brahma that made him invincible to everyone except humans and monkeys.
+Later Lord Vishnu incarnated as Dasaratha and Kaushalya's son Rama in order to defeat Ravana with the help of Vaanar Sena (monkey army), thereby fulfilling Brahma's prophecy.

+This story is not mentioned in either Valmiki Ramayana or any other Ramayana except for Ananda Ramayana.